josiahbjorgaard/mca-paper/README.md

-# Code for Sparse Multimodal Fusion with Modal Channel
+# Code for Sparse Multimodal Fusion with Modal Channel Attention

 This repository is the official implementation of Sparse Multimodal Fusion with Modal Channel Attention